alidcast/ency-docs/content/guide/core-concepts/TaskSubscriptions.md

 # Subscribing to Task Callbacks

-Writing complex operations can get messy and it can be useful to semantically separate what's going on.
-Because of this, Vuency allows you to subscribe to callbacks that are called based on different  stages or results of an operation.
+Writing complex operations can get messy and it can be useful to semantically separate corner case logic from the core logic of the operation.
+Because of this, Ency allows you to subscribe to callbacks that are executed based on different  stages or results of an operation.

 There are three main types of subscriptions: